adlanelias/project0/README.md

-#Tic Tac Toe Project 0
+# H1 Tic Tac Toe Project 0

 A simple Tic Tac Toe game.
 The objective is to get 3 in a row to win.